- What ChatGPT (OpenAI) Is, How It Works, and How It Relates to SEO - February 16, 2023

 In order to optimize your content and “feature proof” your SEO, follow the steps below:

+1.)
+Identify the keywords you want to rank for.
 Search for the query using the keywords you want to rank for and analyze what Google is showing for that particular keyword.
 You can use tools like KWFinder to find the best long-tail keywords.

 You can format your answer in the form of a paragraph, list, images, videos or a table.
 If you’re using paragraphs, make sure they’re written in blocks of text ranging between 40 and 60 words.

+2.)
+Format the content using basic structure.
 Around 70% of the content in featured snippets is pulled from websites ranking between pages 1 and 3.
 Try listing queries under H1 and H2 tags, and make sure to include the answers directly underneath.

+3.)
+Add a snippet bait.
 Try using phrases like ‘Here are’, ‘ Start with’, ‘Follow these’, etc., to pique interest and entice users to read through the snippet and eventually visit your website to learn more.